EPAM-JS-Competency-center/cloud-development-course-initial/9_containerization/task.md

 2. Create a pull request to the `master` branch.
 3. Submit the link to the pull request for crosscheck

-## Evaluation criteria (each mark includes previous mark criteria)
+## Evaluation criteria (70 points for covering all criteria)

 ---

-- **1** - `Dockerfile` is prepared, image is building.
+- `Dockerfile` is prepared, image is building.
 Image size is minimized to be less than 500 MB.
-- **2** - `Dockerfile` is optimized.
+- `Dockerfile` is optimized.
 Files that change more often and commands that depend on them should be included later, files and commands that change less should be at the top.
-- **3** - Folders are added to .dockerignore, with explanations.
+- Folders are added to .dockerignore, with explanations.
 At least 2 big directories should be excluded from build context.
 Elastic Beanstalk application is initialized.

+## Additional (optional) tasks

+---
-- **4** - Environment is created and the app is deployed to the AWS cloud.
+- **15** - Environment is created and the app is deployed to the AWS cloud.
 You must provide a link to your GitHub repo with Cart Service API or PR with created `Dockerfile` and related configurations.
-- **5** - FE application is updated with Cart API endpoint.
+- **15** - FE application is updated with Cart API endpoint.
 You must provide a PR with updates in your FE repository and OPTIONALLY link to deployed front-end app which makes proper API calls to your Cart Service.

 ## Description Teamplate for PRs